 10. The Notary shall seek instruction on notarization, and keep current on the laws, practices and requirements of the notarial office.

-Follow laws, use reasonable care and follow notary best practices to avoid problems.
+Notaries should follow laws, use reasonable care and follow notary best practices and ethics to avoid problems.
 Business owners should also follow business best practices.